 He doesn't pray that we will all look the same.

 He doesn't pray that we all speak the same language.

 He doesn't pray that we all think the same.

-He prays that we may be one-unified-just as subject of His last and longest prayer?
-He gives us the reason in the last part of verse 21: "That the world may believe that you have sent me."
-Why will the world believe in Jesus?
+He prays that we may be one-unified-just as He and the Father are one.
+Why does He make it the ubject of His last and longest prayer?
+He gives us the reason in the last part of verse '1: "That the world may believe that you lave sent me."
+Why will the world believe n Jesus?
 Because His people are one with each other as Jesus is one with God.
-Our unity is a testimony to the power of Jesus!
-It is expressed in love and goodwill for each other.
+Our mity is a testimony to the power of Jesus! t is expressed in love and goodwill for each other.
 Our unity is evangelism!
-Unity, not for ourselves, but to move this church into action in the world.
+Jnity, not for ourselves, but to move this hurch into action in the world.